kimwalisch/primecount/doc/Hard-Special-Leaves.md

 instructions for huge input numbers > 10^28 since the difference of used instructions is slowly decreasing (for larger input values) in favor of two counters arrays.

-Unfortunately this means that there is no one-size-fits-all algorithm, for small numbers x ≤ 10^16 not using a counters array runs fastest, for x ∈ ]10^16, 10^28] using a single counters array runs fastest and for x > 10^28 two counters arrays perform best.
+Unfortunately this means that there is no one-size-fits-all algorithm.
+For small numbers x ≤ 10^16 not using a counters array runs fastest, for x ∈ ]10^16, 10^28] using a single counters array runs fastest and for x > 10^28 two counters arrays perform best.
 Also note that when using two counters arrays my measurements indicate